Pete Jowsey Physiotherapy & Acupuncture

 1. Warm-up

 A 10 minute warm-up of gradually exposing our body to increased heart rate and increasing range and speed of joint movement prepares your body effectively.
 Warm-up makes a difference to how our tissues perform.
-You are less likely to injure tissue if you warm up in this way.
+You are less likely to injure tissue if you warm up effectively.

 2. Think of the intensity of your exercise